Leaderboard

 4 points

-Thanks guys.
+16. Thanks guys.
 Changing the video angle to a proper dtl angle did make me realize that i started to do some weird things (not shown in the above video).
 My backswing started to become too outside in the takeaway, which didn't look outside from the prior angle.
 Also noticed that when I lacked depth in my backswing, I started getting a bit steep.
-Took note of those things before making the above video, so its probably a good thing that I reviewed video from this angle.4 points
+Took note of those things before making the above video, so its probably a good thing that I reviewed video from this angle.

 4 points